 Perhaps as a result, by the mid-19th century the village is described as "a parish and well-built village, 7 miles west of Yarmouth, of 495 souls and 2675 acres, 2/3 of which are marshes" (White's Directory, 1845).
 A number of wealthy landowners were responsible for building some significant houses in Halvergate and Tunstall during this period.
 They continue to contribute greatly to the character of the Conservation Area, often sitting on large and mature plots.
-For example: Hall Farm House, Tunstall Street (now known as Tunstall Hall) which has a date stone 'ERB 1815' referring to the landowner Edward Rising Boult; Halvergate Hall, Wickhampton Road which was built in the second half of the 19th century for the local farming family, the Gilletts; the Rookery on Sandhole Road c.
-1840, built by Robert Howard, a local landowner and Halvergate House, Squire Road which was also built c.1840 , probably by William Gillett; as well as the Old Vicarage built opposite the church on The Street in the 1850s.
+For example: Tunstall Hall, Tunstall Street (listed as and previously known as Hall Farm House) which has a date stone 'ERB 1815' referring to the landowner Edward Rising Boult; Halvergate Hall, Wickhampton Road which was built in the second half of the

+19th century for the local farming family, the Gilletts; the Rookery on Sandhole Road c.
+1840, built by Robert Howard, a local landowner and Halvergate House, Squire Road which was also built c.1840, probably by William Gillett; as well as the Old Vicarage built opposite the church on The Street in the 1850s.
 There were also a number of much smaller scale cottages erected in the early 19th century, presumably to house agricultural workers.
-In particular, 'The City' at the eastern end of Halvergate is evident on the 1840s Tithe Map, as are cottages on Squire's Road and, in Tunstall, cottages were built on Marsh Road.
+In particular, 'The City' at the eastern end of Halvergate is evident on the 1840s Tithe Map, as are cottages on Squire's Road and cottages on Marsh Road, Tunstall.